CHAPTER Rev 2400

 with the IRS.

-Rev 2409.03 Certification for Dissolution.
+Rev 2409.03 Certification of Dissolution.
 A business enterprise which is dissolving and

 seeking a certification statement of dissolution shall, in addition to the